tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 - Missaing tracking on first page because of analytics_consent is not expressed (still denied)
 - Tracking presents on second page.
 The source is calculated upon ```document.referral``` and the referral of a second page is the website domain itself.

-The tracking accuracy for acquisitions option can be adjusted as needed:
+The tracking accuracy for acquisitions can be adjusted as needed:

 <img width="818" alt="Screenshot 2025-01-16 alle 14 05 04" src="https://github.com/user-attachments/assets/38b03793-384a-485a-b946-12185db86f6c" />